ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 Any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.

-The tool is colour coded so the **10 core fields** in the 360Giving Data Standard are green, and the **recommended** fields are yellow.
+The tool is colour coded so the **10 core fields** in the 360Giving Data Standard are highlighted green, and the **recommended** fields are highlighted yellow.

 #### How the formulas work
 The formulas in the 360_data sheet perform one or more of these actions to convert the data.

 - Map the source data to the appropriate 360Giving header leaving the content unchanged.
 - Change the format of the data.
 For example changing the date from 27/08/2021 to 2021-08-27 which is the date format required by the 360Giving Data Standard.
 - Combine data.
 For example to create an **Identifier** which is a unique grant ID from your system with your publisher prefix.

-**Recipient Org:Identifier** are also created using a formula which provides the correct prefix depending on whether there is charity, company or other type of register number available.
-If there is no register number, the formula can instead create an organisation identifier using a unique ID for the recipient from your system or the recipient organisation name.

-See our guidance for further details about [Organisation Identifiers.](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#organisation-identifier)

 For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.

+### Setting up Salesforce for 360Giving data publishing
+Some Salesforce grantmaking systems that are managed by consultants and have basic 360Giving data exporting functions built-in, so check with your Salesforce administrator or technical support provider to find out if this is the case for your organisation.
+Even with this built-in functionality there will be extra steps to customise your system to allow you to export the full range of fields you have decided to publish.

+If you manage your own Salesforce system, you can either get support from a Salesforce consultant or set up a custom 360Giving report yourself.
+360Giving has step-by-step guidance on how to set up a custom 360Giving report and can provide practical assistance to help you configure your system.

+Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your options for setting up your Salesforce grants management system for 360Giving publishing.

+#### Guidance for community foundations using Digits2 Salesforce system
+If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract to publishing 360Giving data <a href="https://threesixtygiving.org/communityfoundations/cf-publishing-guide" target="_blank">here.</a>

+The guide includes a video walk-through and instructions on how to export 360Giving-formatted data from your Digits2 system.
+The step-by-step instructions for using the extract tool are also available to download in a PDF version.

+Each community foundation needs to be set up with access to this 360Giving data extract.
+If you cannot find the 360Giving report folder or 360Giving export tool in your Digits2 system, please contact the 360Giving Helpdesk via <support@threesixtygiving.org> to request this to be set up.

 ## Metadata: making your data more usable
 The 360Giving Data Standard allows funders to describe information about their grants, and provide information about the organisations and programmes related to these awards.